AdinaBechhofer/Project_bow_tie/README.md

  This function performs the trapezoidal time integration method for an input function.

  Usage: `TrapMethod(x0,p,u,b, fJfhand, tvec)` where `fJhand` is the function you want to integrate.

+### Other misc. code

+#### linearization

+This function returns the linearized coefficients of the system [A, B] for linearization about input state x0 AND bias point u0; or just linearization about the input state x0.

+Usage: To linearize only about x0, 'linearization(f,x0,p,u,b,t,'onlyx0')'.
+The t is neccessary To linearize about both x0 and u0, 'linearization(f,x0,p,u,b,t)' or 'linearization(f,x0,p,u,b)'.
+The t is optional.